-While all negligent drivers can be sued at the same time if they are deemed liable and made to share damages, it is a little tricky to do.
+While all negligent drivers can be sued at the same time if they are held liable, it’s tricky to do.
 The process that requires defendants to share in the damages can be complex, and there will often be different jurisdictions involved with varying rules on the right way to do it.

 In California, the law mandates that drivers or owners of vehicles have no-fault insurance policies that cover them in the event of accidents.
 The cars and their drivers are covered in the event of accidents regardless of who may be at fault.
 However, California is referred to as an “at-fault state,” which means that if there are multiple drivers responsible for the accident, they share the fault.

 Similar to other at-fault states, drivers are by law required to pay victims for all damages caused by a collision they were responsible for in the first place.
 If a person is found to be at fault for a crash, they need to compensate the victim for all damages.
 However, when multiple parties are involved in a crash, then the liability for that accident is shared.
 Every driver is responsible for a percentage of the damage and needs to pay their percentage of fault.